Photo credit: Chloe Riley, 2019

 As a composer, Daniel recently completed his Master of Music (Composition) at the University of Melbourne, under the supervision of Stuart Greenbaum and Elliott Gyger.
 Prior to that, he completed a Bachelor of Music at the Sydney Conservatorium of Music, graduating with First Class Honours in 2014.
 Past teachers have included Damien Ricketson, Paul Stanhope, Carl Vine, and Matthew Hindson.
 As a typesetter and copyist, he has also worked closely with Ross Edwards.

-In addition to his work as a composer, Daniel maintains an active schedule as a freelance singer, and is a casual staff member at the University of Melbourne.
-He is currently a choral scholar with the Choir of St John's East Malvern, and from 2015-2018 was a member of the Choir of Trinity College, Melbourne.
-He has also previously sung with Polyphonic Voices, Old Cathedral Voices, the Choir of Christ Church South Yarra, Choir of St Paul's Cathedral Melbourne, and the Consort of Melbourne.
+In addition to his work as a composer, Daniel maintains an active schedule as a freelance singer (countertenor and tenor), choral conductor, and as a casual staff member at the University of Melbourne.
+He is currently the conducting scholar with the Choir of Christ Church South Yarra, and from 2015-2018 was a member of the Choir of Trinity College, Melbourne.
+He has also previously collaborated with Polyphonic Voices, Old Cathedral Voices, the Choir of St John's East Malvern, Choir of St Paul's Cathedral Melbourne, and the Consort of Melbourne.